shyndaliu/oauth/MADR.md

 * Bad, because requires custom configuration in advanced cases

 ---
-# Use ... for Go Implementation of OAuth Token Management System
+# Use Fiber for Go Implementation of OAuth Token Management System

 ## Context and Problem Statement